alexserver/a-great-company-manifesto/README.md

 Now you will find more and fresh content in the english zone, and later we will translate to spanish.
 Sorry spanish speakers.

-*Let's build together an awesome environment for all of us worldwide!*
+*Let's build together awesome companies*